 The park is open 365 days a year, usually at least from 9am to 6pm, though it's open as late as 8 or 9pm, sometimes later, in summer and around holidays.
 The best bet is to call before you go so that you're not caught by surprise.

-Shorter Days -- Like Disney, Universal juggles park hours to adjust for varying attendance due to seasonal shifts and holidays.
+Shorter Days -- Universal juggles park hours to adjust for varying attendance due to seasonal shifts and holidays.
 The hours listed in this guide are generally accurate, but sometimes the parks close earlier, or some rides or shows open later.
 To avoid disappointment, check the park's website at www.universalorlando.com, or call tel.
 407/363-8000 for up-to-the-minute schedules.